makersacademy/rps-challenge/README.md

 As a marketeer
 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors

+As a merketeer
+So that I can check how many times I, or the computer, won I would like to have a total score at the end of each turn.
 ```

 Functionality

-- the marketeer should be able to enter their name before the game
+- the marketeer should be able to enter his/her name before the game;
-- the marketeer will be presented the choices (rock, paper and scissors)
+- the marketeer will be presented the choices (rock, paper and scissors);
-- the marketeer can choose one option
+- the marketeer can choose one option;
-- the game will choose a random option
+- the game will choose a random option;
-- a winner will be declared
+- a winner will be declared.

 ## Basic Rules